tahoe-lafs/MoveOffTrac/docs/UserStories.md

   - nobody has done moderation: spam accounts, spam tickets etc have been an ongoing problem (culminating in shutting off accout creation)
   - although we haven't kept it updated, Trac itself has been declining in popularity and maintenance
   - who pays for hosting, DNS, etc?
 - Why do we care about "a wiki"?
-Can we state these things as actual requirements that don't use the word "wiki"?
+I have tried to re-state these as generic requirements, without the word "wiki"
+  - they could be in "git" or otherwise managed
+  - some of "the wiki" is landing-page/web site, some of "the wiki" is documentation etc
 - Trac currently serves "the Web site" for Tahoe-LAFS ("tahoe-lafs.org"):
    - what replaces the "landing page" piece of this?
    - if the above is a Web site: